ES-Collection/Photoshop-Scripts/README.md

   > Change all Pattern Layer scales and Layer Style Pattern Overlay scales to 100%
 * Split_2_Layers.jsx
   > Separate each contiguous group of pixels to its own layer.
+* Channel Labels.jsx
+  > Create labels in the top right of the channel using the channel text.
+* Spot Channels to Proof.jsx
+  > Create Layers from Spot Color channels so a bitmap proof can be generated.
+* Reg Marks and Labels.jsx / reg_mark.eps
+  > Add Registration Marks & Labels to Spot Color channels for film output.

 Installing
 ----------